iStock-1284725314.jpg

 Adelin Moulis

 The author of Ariège!
 He was born in Fougax-et-Barrineuf on June 20, 1896 and died in Mazères on May 4, 1996.
 He was a poet, storyteller in Occitan, folklorist, historian and, above all, a great lover and connoisseur of Ariège.
-He left behind a considerable body of work that has been completely reedited.
+He left behind a considerable body of work, which has been completely reedited.
 He is an absolute must for anyone wanting to know more about the sites, history and personalities of the department.

 The Ariege on the page